sketchplugins/plugin-directory/README.md

 - [Sketch Artboard Notes](https://github.com/abynim/sketch-artboard-notes), by Aby Nimbalkar: A minimal plugin to add notes to artboards in Sketch
 - [Color Contrast Analyser](https://github.com/getflourish/sketch-color-contrast-analyser), by Florian Schulz: A Sketch plugin that calculates the color contrast of two selected layers and evaluates it against the WCAG2.0.
 - [Auto PDF Exporter nSlicer](https://github.com/Atim33/autopdfexporter-sketch-plugin/), by KhY: A Sketch Plugin to auto-export all '[S]' Prefix artboards to a single pdf.
-- [CoolHue](https://github.com/webkul/coolhue), by Webkul, Nitish Khagwal: Coolest handpicked Gradient Palette for super amazing stuff
-- [Layer Styles Manager](https://gumroad.com/l/sketch-shared-styles-manager), by Jaer Pollux: A fast and easy way to manage all your layer styles.
-No more hassle with long and complex style names, or renaming tons of styles because you misspelled a folder name.
-- [Text Styles Manager](https://gum.co/sketch-text-styles-manager), by Jaer Pollux: A fast and easy way to manage all your Text Styles.
-No more hassle with long and complex names, or renaming tons of styles because you misspelled a folder name.
-- [Symbols Manager](https://gumroad.com/l/sketch-symbols-manager), by Jaer Pollux: A fast and easy way to manage all your symbols.
-No more hassle with long and complex symbols name, or renaming tons of symbols because you misspelled a folder name.
-- [Viewfinder Sketchplugin](https://github.com/ahmedmigo/viewfinder-sketchplugin), by Ahmed Genaidy: Easy access anywhere in you project file
-- [Name My Color](https://github.com/carlosflrg/name-my-color), by Carlos Flores: Give your colors unique names.
-Generates labels for the Color Name, Hexcode and changes the name of the selected layer.
-- [Pixelworm](https://github.com/pixelworm/pixelworm-sketch-plugin-publish), by Pixelworm: Upload your artboards to Pixelworm with one click.
-- [Vectary 3d](https://www.vectary.com/sketch/), by Vectary: Place your Sketch design into a predefined 3D mockup or your custom 3D element.
-Set your desired perspective in 3D and place the result into the scene with one click.